bspreston10/BTC-trading-bot/README.md

 <img width="191" alt="Screenshot 2024-11-27 at 12 46 33 AM" src="https://github.com/user-attachments/assets/3403eeb5-3404-411e-bdfd-995f01ad903d">

 #### Sentiment Analysis
 Bitcoin, and crypto in general, is known to be highly reactive to news event that can trigger massive spikes in price.
-To combat this, I decided to run an API that fetchs news relating to Bitcoin and crypto in general, and then I implement a Natural Language Processing tool to analyze key words in the data and labels it "Bullish", "Bearish", or "Nuetral" and gives it a score based on the probability that it is that label.
+To combat this, I decided to run an API that fetches news relating to Bitcoin and crypto in general, and then I implement a Natural Language Processing tool to analyze key words in the data and labels it "Bullish", "Bearish", or "Neutral" and gives it a score based on the probability that it is that label.

 <img width="1019" alt="Screenshot 2024-11-27 at 1 00 27 AM" src="https://github.com/user-attachments/assets/cd63c1c9-20f2-448f-ae5c-71656a33e744">